Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 7.3.1 Operations on Characters

 Working with characters in C is simple, because of one fact: *C treats characters as small integers*.
-After all, characters are encoded in binary, and it doesn’t take much imagination to view these binary codes as integers.
+After all, characters are encoded in binary, and it doesn't take much imagination to view these binary codes as integers.
 In ASCII, for example, character codes range from 0000000 to 1111111, which we can think of as the integers from 0 to 127.
 The character `'a'` has the value 97. `'A'` has the value 65. `'0'` has the value 48, and `' '` has the value 32.
 The connection between characters and integers in C is so strong that character constants actually have `int` type rather than `char` type (an interesting fact, but not one that will often matter to us).

 When a character appears in a computation, C simply uses its integer value.
 Consider the following examples, which assume the ASCII character set: